-- 79. I refer to paragraphs 76 to 80 of my affidavit dated 9 October 2015 and paragraphs 86 to 90 of my affidavit dated 17 June 2016 which describes the ELPD Assessor audit procedure established by the ELPD SDS Team to ensure that group members are being assessed on a consistent basis, regardless of which ELPD Assessor is conducting the assessment. - 80.
+- 79. I refer to paragraphs 76 to 80 of my affidavit dated 9 October 2015 and paragraphs 86 to 90 of my affidavit dated 17 June 2016 filed in the Kilmore proceeding which describes the ELPD Assessor audit procedure established by the ELPD SDS Team to ensure that group members are being assessed on a consistent basis, regardless of which ELPD Assessor is conducting the assessment. - 80.
 In addition to these steps, we routinely correspond with ELPD Assessors regarding the nature of any assessment errors encountered and direct ELPD Assessors to take any steps identified as necessary to improve their internal quality assurance processes.
-Now produced and shown to me marked 'AJW-1' are copies of our letters to ELPD Assessors dated 21 April 2016 and 15 July 2016. - 81.
+Now produced and shown to me marked 'AJW-1' are copies of our correspondence to ELPD Assessors dated 21 April 2016 and 15 July 2016. - 81.
 Since the 21 June 2016 Case Management Conference, we have undertaken an additional spot audit of assessments prepared by ELPD Assessors.
-Each ELPD Assessor was directed to provide the ELPD SDS Team with 10 PNOAs that were ready for issue to group members.
+Each ELPD Assessor was directed to provide the ELPD SDS Team with 10 PNOAs that were ready for issue to group members registered in the Kilmore proceeding.
 We conducted a review of these PNOAs to ensure that they were consistent with the SDS and all instructions previously provided to ELPD Assessors prior to issuing.
-The audit detected some minor errors and we provided detailed feedback to each ELPD Assessor. - 82.
-Since my 17 June 2016 affidavit, we have also audited a set of assessments prepared by the new ELPD Assessor Cunningham Lindsey prior to any PNOAs being issued.
-This audit detected a number of issues requiring rectification before they could be issued.
-As a consequence, all assessments completed by Cunningham Lindsey are currently being reviewed by the ELPD SDS Team prior to being issued to group members.
-We anticipate that this will significantly reduce the time required to prepare these assessments for issuing as FNOAs once they are finalised and uploaded to Collaborate by Cunningham Lindsey.
+The audit detected some minor errors and we provided detailed feedback to each ELPD Assessor.